mondrian-framework/mondrian-framework/packages/docs/docs/docs/model/02-typing.md

 # Typing

-In the [previous chapter](./01-definition.md) you learned about the Mondrian types and how they can be defined.
+In the [definition chapter](./01-definition.md) you learned about the Mondrian types and how they can be defined.
 Consider this example type we've shown before:

 ```ts showLineNumbers